tcameronwaller/CP_Yeast/README.md

 ### 3) Mitochondrial Distribution

-Relevant information comes from the tables for _"Cellular Regions With Mitochondria"_ and _"Mitochondrial Regions"_.
+Relevant information comes from the tables for **_"Cellular Regions With Mitochondria"_** and **_"Mitochondrial Regions"_**.
 Determine the rows of the tables that correspond to each experiment and experimental group.
-Ideally this information is clear from the _"Metadata_FileLocation"_ column as this column includes the directory path and file name of each image.
+Ideally this information is clear from the **_"Metadata_FileLocation"_** column as this column includes the directory path and file name of each image.
 Each experimental group will probably consist of multiple images.
 Determine relevant values separately for each experimental group.

 #### Relevant Values

   **Count of Cellular Regions =** count of regions (rows in table)
-  **Total Intensity of Cellular Region =** total intensity value of target channel from the table for cellular regions
+  **Total Intensity of Cellular Region =** total intensity value of **_TAR_** channel from the table for cellular regions
-  **Total Intensity of Mitochondrial Region =** total intensity value of target channel from the table for mitochondrial regions
+  **Total Intensity of Mitochondrial Region =** total intensity value of **_TAR_** channel from the table for mitochondrial regions
   **Intensity Distribution =** mitochondrial intensity / cellular intensity
   **Mean Intensity Distribution =** sum of mean intensities of region / count of regions
   **Standard Error of Correlation =** https://en.wikipedia.org/wiki/Standard_error

 ### 4) Intensity Correlation

-Relevant information comes from the table for _"Cellular Regions"_.
+Relevant information comes from the table for **_"Cellular Regions"_**.
 Determine the rows of the table that correspond to each experiment and experimental group.
-Ideally this information is clear from the _"Metadata_FileLocation"_ column as this column includes the directory path and file name of each image.
+Ideally this information is clear from the **_"Metadata_FileLocation"_** column as this column includes the directory path and file name of each image.
 Each experimental group will probably consist of multiple images.
 Determine relevant values separately for each experimental group.

 #### Relevant Values

   **Count of Cellular Regions =** count of regions (rows in table)
   **Mean of Correlation =** sum of correlation values / count of regions
   **Standard Error of Correlation =** https://en.wikipedia.org/wiki/Standard_error